 People with dyslipidaemia who would benefit from a structured program delivered by an accredited exercise physiologist (AEP) include:

-• people with known CV disease, metabolic syndrome or diabetes
+• any person with known CV disease, metabolic syndrome or diabetes

-• people with a family history of CV disease
+• anyone with a family history of CV disease

 • people with hypertension (high blood pressure)